wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 =========================
 Available opacity species
 =========================
-All the opacities that can be downloaded `via Keeper <https://keeper.mpdl.mpg.de/d/ccf25082fda448c8a0d0>`_ in petitRADTRANS are listed below.
+All the opacities that can be downloaded `via Keeper <https://keeper.mpdl.mpg.de/d/ccf25082fda448c8a0d0>`_ in petitRADTRANS are listed below. petitRADTRANS will automatically download opacity tables if you request a species that is not on your hard drive yet, but available on Keeper.

-.. important:: petitRADTRANS will automatically download opacity tables if you request a species that is not on your hard drive yet, but available on Keeper.
-Additional sources of opacities, and how to calculate and add your own, are described in `"Adding opacities" <adding_opacities.html>`_.
+..
+Tip:: Additional sources of opacities, and how to calculate and add your own, are described in `"Adding opacities" <adding_opacities.html>`_.

+.. important:: **Converting pRT2 opacities:** if you added opacities to pRT yourself in the past, before pRT3 was released (May 2024): these need to be converted to pRT3 format.
+This is explained in `"Converting pRT2 opacities to pRT3 format" <pRT3_changes_description.html#converting-prt2-opacities-to-prt3-format>`_.

 .. important:: Please cite the reference mentioned in the description when making use of a line species listed below.
 Information about the opacity source are also available in the opacity HDF file under the key ``DOI`` and its attributes.

-.. important:: **Converting pRT2 opacities:** if you added opacities to pRT yourself in the past, before pRT3 was released (May 2024): these need to be converted to pRT3 format.
-This is explained in `"Converting pRT2 opacities to pRT3 format" <pRT3_changes_description.html#converting-prt2-opacities-to-prt3-format>`_.

 Line species
 ============